There’s a lot more to freelancing than sitting down with a pen and notepad and letting the ideas flow.

 Ask any writer, and they’ll tell you: one of the biggest perks of freelance writing is the ability to work from anywhere with a WiFi connection.

 I took advantage of that and spent most of 2017 bouncing around the world with my wife and two-year-old son.
 But, being in small Airbnbs with a rambunctious toddler wasn’t always conducive to productive, focused writing.
-I needed to get out of the house, but was in new city and didn’t know where to go.
+I needed to get out of the house but was in a new city and didn’t know where to go.

 Workfrom.co became my go-to resource for finding good workspaces around the world.
 Plug in your location and immediately find coworking spaces and coffee shops around your city with information about:

 - Internet connection speeds

 - Noise level